jonmak08/front-end-training/src/pages/tutorials/machine/step-three.md

 On windows, the server console window will open.

-On Linux/Mac systems, there is no output in the console window since all logs are stored in **tomcat--8.0.32/logs/catalina.out** file.
+On OS X/Linux systems, there is no output in the console window since all logs are stored in ```tomcat-8.0.32/logs/catalina.out``` file.

 7. Keep watching the console until you see the following.
     ```shell